"A cluster of cabins" by U.S. National Park Service , public domain

 Oak Ridge Campground

 Oak Ridge Campground is a 100-site campground with bathrooms, grills and picnic tables, and drive-up campsites.
 Leashed pets are welcome.
 Both tents and RVs are welcome, though there are no hook-ups for RVs and maximum RV length is 32".
 Reservations are required for all campsites.
-Make a reservation on www.Recreation.gov.
-The campground is closed December 1 and re-opens on March 1.
+Make a reservation on recreation.gov or by calling 877-444-6777.
+The campground is closed for the winter on December 1 and re-opens on March 3.

 Campsite Fee